-Patients with Parkinson’s Disease or Multiple Sclerosis, and other neurological diseases that have caused rapid decline in a patient’s normal functions.
+Patients with Parkinson’s Disease or Multiple Sclerosis, and other neurological diseases that have caused rapid decline with normal functions.

 Benefits of Hospice and Palliative Care at Capital Caring

-The Capital Caring hospice team will evaluate the patient’s medical status and revise their care plan as the patient’s condition and symptoms change.
+The Capital Caring hospice team evaluates the patient’s medical status and revises their care plan as condition and symptoms change.
 The goal of hospice care for people living with life-limiting neurological diseases is to treat pain and other symptoms and relieve the physical and emotional stress to help ensure the greatest level of comfort for our patients and their families.